nicojanssens/1tp/README.md

 ### `var socket = new Socket([transports])`
 Create a new 1tp socket (client) object.

 The optional `transports` argument specifies which transport protocols this socket should use to establish a connection with a 1tp server.
 See above for more details about the specification of these transport protocols.

 ### `socket.connect(connectionInfo[, connectListener])`
 Setup a connection with a 1tp server.

-The `connectionInfo` argument specifies the end-point to connect with.
-As specified above, this `connectionInfo` is an array of transport specific endpoint information.
+The `connectionInfo` argument specifies the 1tp server to connect with.
+As specified above, this `connectionInfo` object is a collection of transport specific endpoint information.

 The optional `connectListener` argument is automatically set as a listener for the `connect` event.

 ### `socket.isConnected()`
-Returns true if one of the transport protocols manages to establish a connection with a 1tp server.
+Returns true if one of the transport protocols has established a connection with a 1tp server.

 ### `socket.destroy()`
 Not implemented yet.